Beltzville State Park

 Recreational facilities are a result of a cooperative effort of the U.S. Army Corps of Engineers, the Department of Conservation and Natural Resources-Bureau of State Parks and the Pennsylvania Game Commission.

-Picnicking: Wooded and open picnic areas are in the Pine Run West Day Use Area, which has modern restrooms, drinking water, picnic tables, parking areas and day use mooring for boats.
+Picnicking: Wooded and open picnic areas are in the Pine Run West Day Use Area, which has modern restrooms, drinking water, picnic tables, parking areas, and day-use mooring for boats.
 Playfields are around the wooded picnic area with an ADA accessible children’s playground between Picnic Pavilion Four and the beach.
 Beltzville has four picnic pavilions that may be reserved up to 11 months in advance for a fee.
-Go online to www.visitPAparks.com or call toll-free 888-PA-PARKS for reservations.
+Make online reservations at www.visitPAparks.com or call toll-free 888-PA-PARKS (888-727-2757), 7:00 AM to 5:00 PM, Monday to Saturday, for state park information and reservations.
 Unreserved picnic pavilions are free on a first-come, first-served basis.
-Picnic pavilions One, Two and Four are ADA accessible.
+Picnic pavilions One, Two, and Four are ADA accessible.

-Swimming: A 525-foot sand beach is open from late-May to Labor Day, 8 a.m. to sunset.
+Swimming: A 525-foot sand beach is open from late-May to mid-September, 8:00 AM to sunset.
 Swim at your own risk.
 Please read and follow posted rules for swimming.
-A bathhouse is near the beach.
+A bathhouse with showers is near the beach.
 Recreational scuba diving is prohibited.

 Explore swimming for more information.

 Covered Bridge: At the suggestion of local residents, the original covered bridge, built across Pohopoco Creek in 1841 by local craftsman Jacob Buck, has been relocated between the picnic areas and the beach for public use and enjoyment.
 This bridge was first used by horse and buggy traffic and later by one-lane car traffic.
 It is now for pedestrian use only.